authzed/zanzibar-annotated/README.md

 ### Annotations

 The paper layout expects an annotations context.
-The [default annotation provider] implementation uses a YAML file to store all annotations and provides a function for components to get an annotation by an annotation id.
+The [default annotation provider] implementation uses YAML files to store all annotations and provides hooks for components to get annotations and annotation related state.

+A collection of annotations can be organized into sets.
+Each set can be toggled on and off and can contain additional metadata to be displayed along side the paper.

 [default annotation provider]: https://github.com/authzed/zanzibar-annotated/blob/main/components/annotation.tsx

+#### YAML format